 UNESCO promotes ESD in the Mediterranean region through its Global Action Programme (GAP) and its GAP Partner Networks.
 One of UNESCO’s key partners in the region is the Mediterranean Education Initiative for Environment and Sustainability (MEdIES) whose Secretariat provided technical support to the meeting.
 Other GAP key partners are based in Greece, Jordan, Lebanon, Morocco and Spain.
 For example, the Lebanese NGO Organisation de Développement Durable (ODDD) works with youth and communities to promote sustainable living at both the local and international level, while securing economic development, social equity and environmental protection.
 ODDD recently established a sustainable public transportation strategy for the world’s oldest inhabited city, Byblos, and trained a group of university students in order to implement it.

-The Regional UNESCO Bureau for Europe in Venice is implementing ESD (SDG Target 4.7) in an interdisciplinary manner and taking into account the regional context and specific demands of the Member States.
+The UNESCO Regional Bureau for Science and Culture in Europe in Venice is implementing ESD (SDG Target 4.7) in an interdisciplinary manner and taking into account the regional context and specific demands of the Member States.
 Several recent activities can be highlighted: the Arc of Inquiry project focused on improving science education via female teachers and students (the last workshop took place in Albania in October 2017); the MAB Youth Forum in Delta Po River, Italy (September 2017), and the 2nd Open Balkan UNESCO Chairs Meeting, focused on ESD (Bucharest, Romania, October 2017).

 A project from Jordan recently won the UNESCO-Japan Prize on ESD 2017: Zikra for Popular Learning empowers community members to revalue their identity and culture, through the cultivation and sharing of their local knowledge in relation to sustainable solutions.
 Zikra has created several programmes to communicate its vision, one of which is Exchange Tourism, which bridges the gap between urban and rural communities.